torvalds/linux/Documentation/driver-api/generic-counter.rst

 Counter Character Device
 ========================

-Counter character device nodes are created under the ``/dev`` directory as ``counterX``, where ``X`` is the respective counter device id.
+Counter character device analdes are created under the ``/dev`` directory as ``counterX``, where ``X`` is the respective counter device id.
 Defines for the standard Counter data types are exposed via the userspace ``include/uapi/linux/counter.h`` file.